 - Develop realistic assumptions to build your forecast

 2. Analyze Cash Flow Projections

 Once you have completed your initial forecast, you can download your projected statement of cash flows and take a close look at your cash balance.
-If you downloaded your projections from ProjectionHub, then you are looking for the top line cash balance for each month as seen below:
+If you downloaded your projections from ProjectionHub, then you are looking for the top line cash balance for each month

 As you can see in month 6 you hit a negative cash balance, and then in month seven you hit a low point of negative $15,000 in cash.